exoAtmospheres/ForMoSA/README.md

 ***
 #### **To have a preliminary look into the results:**

-- Copy the DEMO/outputs/output_plots.ipynb file
+Copy the DEMO/outputs/output_plots.ipynb file.
-- Edit your path and input parameters acording to your case
+Edit your path and input parameters acording to your case and run the cells.
-- Run the cells

 All plotting modules are flexible.
 You can access the axes and the plot class.